sondreus/seeAI/README.md

 Visualizations of AI "thinking" in R
 ==========================

-This package provides functions for visualizing AI / Machine Learning.
+How do machines learn?
+I wrote a program that animates how a computer thinks.
+As we rely more and more on machines to make decisions, I believe that understanding - and seeing - how they formulate a theory to make that decision is important.
+This package provides functions for visualizing and animating AI / Machine Learning model construction processes.

 Written by Sondre U. Solstad, Princeton University (<ssolstad@princeton.edu>).
 Let me know if you find this package useful or want to suggest an improvement or feature.

-At present, one learning process is supported, namely LASSO regression with cross-validation.
+Current function supports LASSO regression with cross-validation as implemented by the popular *glmnet* package.

 **Lasso coordinate descent and cross-validation:**